matter-labs/era-contracts/docs/chain_management/admin_role.md

 Chain also exposes the `AdminFacet.makePermanentRollup` function.
 It will turn a chain into a permanent rollup, ensuring that DA validator pairs can be only set to values that are approved by decentralized governance to be used for rollups.

 This functionality is obviously dangerous in a sense that it is permanent and revokes the right of the chain to change its DA layer.
 On the other hand, it ensures perpetual safety for users.
-This is the option that zkSync Era plans to use.
+This is the option that ZKsync Era plans to use.

 This setting is preserved even when migrating to [gateway](../gateway/overview.md).
 If this setting was set while chain is on top of Gateway, and it migrates back to L1, it will keep this status, i.e. it is fully irrevocable.